alithr21/gcqc/README.md

 ** Important note: Only an admin with full privilege can run the program completely with all the functions.
 Make sure you authorize your shell environment before running the application.

+*Ensure that Python 3.x and the Flask library are installed.

 Contact me regarding any issues or bugs. malitrix@yahoo.com